dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/add-on-modules-and-viewers/_index.md

 Data in the audit viewer is only intended for coder education and administrative staff to score how the coder is doing in a report card.
 The auditor will need to add the coder of record so that the coder of record, any auditor, or other user role that has been given access can view the audit worksheets.

 The audit module allows for the role of an auditor within the application.
 The role of an "Auditor" has the same privileges as a "Coder" when it comes to account editing.
-More details on audit functionality can be found in the [Audit User Guide](https://dolbeysystems.github.io/fusion-cac-web-docs/auditor-user-guide/).
+More details on audit functionality can be found in the [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/).

 ## Discrete Values (Viewer)